kevinpapst/mac-os-setup/README.md

 ./install.sh
 ```

+If oh-my-zsh interupts the installation by changing the shell, simply enter `exit` and you will get back
+to the installation flow.
+After the istallation is finished, restart your terminal/iTerm2.

 ## Roadmap ...

 This repo is missing a lot of cool things, so my roadmap has at least the following stuff on it: